Griffin-Brome/git-indiv/README.md

 # COSC 499 Git Assignment

-This is a simple implementation of a top-down merge sort as outlined in [this article] (https://en.wikipedia.org/wiki/Merge_sort#Top-down_implementation_using_lists).
+This is a simple implementation of a top-down merge sort as outlined in [this article](https://en.wikipedia.org/wiki/Merge_sort#Top-down_implementation_using_lists).
 It currently supports integers, which it sorts in _ascending_ order.

 ## Methods